GoogleCloudPlatform/dataflux-pytorch/README.md

         ),
     )
     ```

-#### QPS Limits
-QPS limits can trigger 429 errors with a body message indicating `Too many Requests`, but more commonly manifest in slower than expected execution times.
-QPS bottlenecks are more common when operating on high volumes of small files.
-Note that bucket QPS limits will [naturally scale over time](https://cloud.google.com/storage/docs/request-rate#best-practices), so allowing a grace period for warmup can often lead to faster performance.
-To get more detail on the performance of a target bucket, look at the `Observability` tab when viewing your bucket from the Cloud Console.

-If your workload is failing with messages similar to `TooManyRequests: 429 GET https://storage.googleapis.com/download/storage/v1/b/<MY-BUCKET>/o/dataflux-composed-objects%2Fa80727ae-7bc9-4ba3-8f9b-13ff001d6418` that contain the "dataflux-composed-objects" keyword, [disabling](#composite-objects) composed objects is the best first troubleshooting step.
-This can reduce QPS load brought on by the compose API when used at scale.

 ## Contributing
 We welcome your feedback, issues, and bug fixes.
 If you have a major feature or change in functionality you'd like to contribute, please open a GitHub Issue for discussion prior to sending a pull request.
 Please see [CONTRIBUTING](docs/contributing.md) for more information on how to report bugs or submit pull requests.